Andrew Davies, Chief Executive Officer

 Paul is responsible for VMIA’s technology, leading IT teams delivering solutions and services that support our client needs.

 Paul has extensive experience working in Victorian State Government, previously holding Chief Information Officer roles at the State Revenue Office and Emergency Services Telecommunications Authority.
 He has worked as a consultant and application developer in London and Melbourne across a variety of industry sectors.

-Sarah leads the dedicated team of professionals responsible for communications, government relations, corporate legal, corporate secretariat, compliance, procurement, and people and culture.
+Sarah leads the dedicated team of professionals responsible for communications, government relations, and people and culture.

 A senior lawyer by background, Sarah has held strategic leadership roles in the public and private sector and has over 15 years’ experience in the financial services industry.
 Before joining VMIA, Sarah was the general manager of the legal arm of a leading financial advisory firm.